jbakse/compform_site/content/sound/index.md

 <div class="assignment">

-## Sketch!
+## Keep Sketching!

-### Base
+### Sketch

 Keep sketching.
 Make a bunch of noise!

 ### Challenge 1: Synesthesia 1

-Choose a 15 second video clip.
+Choose a 15-second video clip.
 Use p5.sound to create a new soundtrack for your clip.
-Combine audio and sound and post.
+Combine audio and sound.

 ### Challenge 2: Synesthesia 2

-Choose a 15 second audio clip.
+Choose a 15-second audio clip.
 Use p5.sound to generate graphics driven by the sound.
-Combine audio and sound and post.
+Combine audio and sound.

 ### Challenge 3: Synesthesia 3

-Create a 15 second procedurally generated audio+visual form.
-Create the audio and the video from the same process.
+Create a 15-second procedurally generated audio and visual form.
+The audio and video should be generated from the same process.

 </div>